traefik/traefik/docs/configuration/commons.md

 for rateset1, the size of the bucket is 200 drops, and it is leaking at a rate of 10 drop/s.
 If the incoming rate of drops falling into the bucket gets high enough that the bucket gets filled, any subsequent drop overflows out of the bucket (i.e. the request is discarded).
-That situation holds until the incoming rate gets low enough again for the water level in the bucket to go down.
+This situation holds until the incoming rate gets low enough again, and remains that way, for the water level in the bucket to go down.

 Valid values for `extractorfunc` are:
   * `client.ip`